 The app market is booming.
-We all know this.
-Recent predictions from AppAnnie, claim the industry will double in size by 2020, as it sores to a market revenue of $101 billion.
-While the ocean of apps provides games for us to play, new media platforms or mediums to organise our lives, it can also provide mobile ways to generate positive social impact, something that could improve brands’ and charities’ purposeful activities.
+Recent predictions from AppAnnie claim the industry will double in size by 2020, as it soars to a market revenue of $101 billion.
+While the ocean of apps provides games for us to play and new media platforms or mediums to organise our lives, it can also provide mobile ways to generate positive social impact, something that could improve brands’ and charities’ purposeful activities.
 Here are five key ways:

 When people come together, they are able to achieve things no one could as individuals.
 This is not a revolutionary idea.
 But technology is enabling more and more ways for people to combine their resources.
-Crowd-funding have bubbled over from the internet into mobile apps.
-The well-known Kick-starter platform has an established app, as have more recent platforms, such as GoFundMe.
-These crowd-funding projects increase the reach and power of community and grass roots projects.
-Crowd-funding also provides a level of authenticity to projects by demonstrating genuine personal interest and support from others.
+Crowdfunding has bubbled over from the internet into mobile apps.
+The Kickstarter platform has an established app, as have more recent platforms, such as GoFundMe.
+These crowdfunding projects increase the reach and power of community and grass roots projects.
+Crowdfunding also provides a level of authenticity to projects by demonstrating genuine personal interest and support from others.

 Other examples of collective action are carpooling apps, such as Bla Bla Car, Pool My Ride or Waze and car sharing apps, like Zipcar.
 By making it possible for people who have never met to share long distance journeys or own a car together, these apps go a long way to reducing the carbon footprint of their users.
 Plus, you get to meet new people along the way.

 There seem to be endless ways to go about this, all suiting different interests.
 Some use event promotion, others use photography, or sport.
 Charity Miles, for example, donates money to a chosen charity every time its users run, walk or cycle a mile.
 After exercise, we get hungry; Share the Meal enables us to share our food by donating as little as $0.50 to provide a meal for a child in the Za’atari refugee camp in North Jordan.
 By showing how many meals your friends have shared, it encourages donations.
-Major charities are following the trend, Oxfam have recently released their own app, which enables donors to have a more personal and flexible donation set up, in their pocket.
-And that is the beauty of these apps: by enabling users to give on-the-go, they don’t have to wait before they can donate and the emotions as dissipated.
-Users can give, now, anywhere.
+Major charities are following the trend; Oxfam has recently released its own app, which enables donors to have a more personal and flexible donation set up, in their pocket.
+And that is the beauty of these apps: by enabling users to give on-the-go, they don’t have to wait before they can donate and risk the emotion dissipating.
+Users can give, anytime, anywhere.

-Innovation is crucial to bringing about positive social and environmental change, a topic explored in our upcoming blog.
+Innovation is crucial to bringing about positive social and environmental change.
 Two apps that nail directly having a positive impact are Ecosia and Respect Yourself.
 The former is a mobile friendly browser that gives 80% of its profit to tree planting programmes, promising that with every online search, a tree will be planted.
 At the time of writing, 8,005,274 trees have been planted.
 The latter is a mental and sexual health app from the UK charity, Respect Yourself.
-All content as been directly requested by young people and collated to enable young people to take control of their mental and sexual wellbeing.
+All content has been directly requested by young people and collated to enable them to take control of their mental and sexual wellbeing.